linksonice/tribal-tasks/README.md

-This README covers tasks 2 and 3, the CloudFormation task, and the ECR repo and local build tasks respectively.
+This README covers tasks 2 and 3, the CloudFormation task, and the ECR repo / local container build tasks respectively.

 # task 2